MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-node.md

 3. Click on "Add New" and then "Upload Plugin"
 4. Select the file you downloaded in Step 1 above, then click "Install Now"
 5. Once installed, click on "Activate Plugin"
-6. Finally, click on the "Murmurations" menu item
+6. Finally, click on the "Murm-Profiles" menu item
 7. Start publishing profiles to the Murmurations network!

-## Important Notes
+## Important notes

-- If you have an earlier version of the Murmuration Node plugin installed, you must deactivate and uninstall it first before installing the current version, which is a major update so the old data will be incompatible with this new release.
+- If you have an earlier (pre 1.0.0) version of the plugin installed, you must deactivate and uninstall it first before installing the current version, which is a major update so the old data will be incompatible with this new release.
-- Only the Organizations profiles will work in the [production environment](/developers/environments.html).
-Organizations, People and Offers & Wants profiles all work in the test environment.
-As soon as we finish beta testing we will enable all three profile types in the production environment as well.
 - If you have any issues installing or using the plugin, please [contact us](/about/getting-support.html).